radheshyambsoni/New-Portfolio/README.md

 # New-Portfolio
-My New Portfolio

-## Introduction

-This is a portfolio website created using React and SCSS.
+This is my portfolio website created using React.
 The website showcases my work and experience as a software engineer.

-## Technologies Used

-- React + Vite
+## Technologies Used - React + Vite